 This course will explore the fundamental concepts in cellular reproduction and genetics, diversity of life- introductory plant physiology as well as evolution.
 We’ll also talk about ecological principles which are essential for anyone who wants to understand how organisms interact with their environment.

 Get Assessment Answers for BY4002 Biology 2

-In this course, there are many types of assignments given to students like a group project, individual assignment, continuous assessment, report, business plan, business proposal, executive summary, and other solutions are given by us.
+In this course, there are many types of assignments given to students like group projects, individual assignments, continuous assessments, reports, business plans, business proposals, executive summaries, and other solutions given by us.

 On successful completion of the module students should be able to:

 Describe the stages in mitosis and meiosis and explain the significance of the difference between these two processes

 - Mitosis is a biological process of cell division that results in two daughter cells.
 This process occurs in both the animal and plant kingdoms.
 The process of mitosis can be broken down into 4 stages, each of which is important in the overall process of mitosis.
 These are the prophase, prometaphase, metaphase, and metaphase.
 The importance of mitosis is that it leads to increased cell numbers in cells with limited space.

 - Meiosis is the process of biological cell division resulting in four daughter cells, or gametes.
 This is a part of the sex cell division process.
 The process of meiosis can be broken down into 4 stages, each of which is important in the overall process of meiosis.
 These are leptotene, zygotene, pachytene, and diplotene.